-2.3.2 Processing failure
+2.3.2.
+Processing Failure

 IFax devices with limited capabilities might be unable to process the content of a message.
 If this occurs it is important to ensure that the message is not lost without any notice.
 Notice MAY be provided in any appropriate fashion, and the exact handling is a local matter.
-(Also see Appendix A, second bullet.)
+(See Appendix A, second bullet.)

-3 ADDRESSING

-3.1 Classic Email Destinations
+- 3. Addressing - 3.1.
+Classic Email Destinations